JanHerca/urantiapedia/output/wikijs/en/book/Buddhism/Buddhist_Suttas/Tevigga_Suttanta_2.md

 ‘This, too, (&c., see § II, 2)

 8\.
 'He refrains from injuring any herb or any creature.
 He takes but one meal a day; abstaining <span id="p191">[<sup><small>p.
-191</small></sup>]</span> rom food at night time, or at the wrong time.
+191</small></sup>]</span> from food at night time, or at the wrong time.
 He abstains from dancing, singing, music, and theatrical shows.
 He abstains from wearing, using, or adorning himself with garlands, and scents, and unguents, and he abstains from lofty couches and large beds.

 ‘This, too, (&c., see § II, 2)